phil-rice/Phils-Blog/_posts/2015-11-12-Inserting-master-slave-data-to-database-tables-with-scala.markdown

 #Importing
 In the past I have had many difficult to track down issues when I import this sort of data in two goes: once to insert the services, and the second to insert the service segments.
 I am quite keen to insert them both at the same time.
-In this blog I'm not going to try and sort out transaction.
+In this blog I'm not going to try and sort out transactions.
 The error handling here will be 'if it goes wrong, it goes wrong'.

 In order to do this insertion we are going to have to refactor the batchDataToDatabase method into two parts.
 We are going to be doing two batchInserts at the same time, and